bluerobotics/bluerobotics.github.io/brov2/assembly.md

 	- Thruster 2 (CCW propeller)
 	- Tether

+At this point all of your thrusters, lights, and your tether should be loosly hanging from the end cap, and it should look something like this.

+[picture of the mess of wires and thrusters you have]

 ## Installing the End Cap

 1. Retrieve the size [size here] O-ring, the 6 M3x12 screws, and the 2 clips that you removed earlier